-Katrina Dowd, one of the top players in women's lacrosse history, is in her second season as first assistant coach at North Carolina.
+Katrina Dowd, one of the top players in women's lacrosse history, joined the North Carolina coaching staff as first assistant coach prior to the 2013 season.
 She joined Jenny Levy's staff in the summer of 2012 after a season as an assistant at Syracuse.
 Her duties include recruiting and coaching the offense and draws.

 In 2013, Dowd scored a World Cup-record 28 goals to lead the U.S. to a gold medal, earning All-World honors.
 Lacrosse Magazine named her its Best Women's Player for 2013.